Two boys sitting on Wooden chair flanked by two large Dragon Sculptures at Dean Heritage Centre, Forest of Dean, UK

 With its ancient trees, gnarly roots and moss-cover rocks, Puzzlewood has a very otherworldly feel.
 A forest trail follows for about 1.5 miles over stepping stones and wooden bridges, leading through gorges and under large, twisted trees.
 It’s easy to see why this dramatic landscape has been the set for many fantasy films, including Star Wars, Dr Who and Merlin.

 As well as the forest trail, Puzzlewood has a small collection of farmyard animals and an inside play area.
-Puzzlewood is a popular attraction and certainly one of our top things to do in the Forest of Dean with kids (or without!)
+Puzzlewood is one of the best places to visit in the Forest of Dean with kids – they will love it!

 Clearwell Caves